NURS 7041 Psychopharmacology for Advanced Practice Mental Health Nurses

 Legacy Code 400858

-Coordinator Gregory Clark Opens in new window
+Coordinator Greg Clark Opens in new window

-Description This unit examines pharmacological principles including functional neuroanatomy review, pharmacokinetic principles, pharmacodynamic principles, and neuropharmacology.
+Description This subject examines pharmacological principles including functional neuroanatomy review, pharmacokinetic principles, pharmacodynamic principles, and neuropharmacology.
 Students examine a number of psychotropic drugs: antipsychotic, mood stabilisers, complementary medicines, drugs of abuse/misuse, antidepressant, anxiolytic and hypnotic drugs in relation to targeted symptoms, titration, side-effects, and monitoring of clients from across the lifespan.
 Decision-making in psychopharmacology is explored.
 The importance of appropriate collaborative processes between the nurse practitioner, clients across the lifespan and their families in medication management is addressed.

 School Nursing & Midwifery